moaliyou/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists: a script used to list all files in the current directory, parent directory and /boot directory.
 12-file_type: a script prints type of the file.
 13-symbolic_link: a script used to create symbolic link in the current working directory.
+14-copy_html: a script used to copy all HTML files from the current working directory to parent of working directory.